dart-lang/site-www/src/null-safety/migration-guide.md

    [package configuration file]: https://github.com/dart-lang/language/blob/master/accepted/future-releases/language-versioning/package-config-file-v2.md

-   Running `dart pub get` with a lower SDK constraint of `2.12.0` sets the default language version of every library in the package to 2.12, opting them all in to null safety.
+   Running `dart pub get` with a lower SDK constraint of at least `2.12.0` sets the default language version of every library in the package to a minimum of 2.12, opting them all in to null safety.

 3. Open the package in your IDE. <br>